 Tour Description:

-Travel back in time to walk in the footsteps of American history on a journey reimagined for Tauck's centennial year...
+2026 is America's Semiquincentennial (250th celebration) – and you'll travel back in time to walk in the footsteps of American history on a journey reimagined for Tauck's centennial year...
 Embark on a journey that traverses the significant periods of America's history, from the earliest settlements through present day...
 Discover the nation's economic expansion and industrial growth...
 18th-century social and religious movements... the Civil War... political diversity... and the defining themes that shaped the American experience century upon century.

 Explore New York City, a beacon of economic expansion and industrial prowess; stand on the hallowed grounds of Pennsylvania, where the American Army was born; and walk the storied battlefields of Gettysburg with a licensed guide.
 Immerse yourself in the enduring lifestyle of Amish country, gain insights into the Civil War, and delve into the political diversity that has defined America.
 Step into the hallowed halls of history with a National Park Service Ranger at Independence Hall, where the bold visions of the Founding Fathers came to life with the signing of the Declaration of Independence and the Constitution.
 Savor the flavors of the colonial era, enjoy inspired cuisine, and learn about Thomas Jefferson and wine.
 America's path is rich with history and tradition, inviting you to discover a storied past.